wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

     * https://apiconsole.us1.wallarm.com/ for the US Cloud
     * https://apiconsole.eu1.wallarm.com/ for the EU Cloud

-    Note that Wallarm API console retrieves authentication data from the main Wallarm Console.
-If you change user in main Console, refresh API console page for the new authentication.
+    Note that Wallarm API Console retrieves authentication data from the Wallarm Console.
+If you change user in Wallarm Console, refresh the Wallarm API Console page for the new authentication.

 1. Send the POST request to the `/v2/api_tokens` route with the following parameters: